aksommerville/egg2/README.md

 - [ ] macos: eggrun
 - [ ] pulse: Fudged the estimated buffer length up 4x to avoid negative time-remaining.
 Can we fix it for real?
 - [x] eggdev: Process PNG files during compilation, eg remove comments.
+- [ ] Rewrite or migrate eggsamples for v2.
+- [ ] Migrate existing v1 projects to v2.
+- - [ ] Season of Penance
+- - [ ] Spelling Bee
+- - [ ] Thirty Seconds Apothecary
+- - [ ] Presto Changeo
+- - [ ] Reddin Iggle
+- - [ ] Dot's Wicked Garden
+- - [ ] Gobblin Kabobblin'
+- - [ ] Dead Weight
+- - [ ] Cherteau
+- - [ ] Sam-Sam
+- [ ] Enormous effort, but how do you feel about migrating or rewriting old non-Egg games?
+Could make provisioning new kiosks a lot smoother.
+- - [ ] Sitter 2009
+- - [ ] Tag Team Adventure Quest
+- - [ ] Campaign Trail of the Mummy
+- - [ ] Plunder Squad
+- - [ ] Full Moon
+- - [ ] Too Heavy (JS; would be a full rewrite)
+- - [ ] Upsy-Downsy
+- - Definitely not in scope: Chetyorska, Economy of Motion, Opener of Cages, Nine Lives
+- [ ] "eggzotics": Sample games that build for something weird, and also Egg.
+- - [ ] Tiny Arcade
+- - - If this works, migrate all my Tiny games.
+- - [ ] Thumby
+- - [ ] Thumby Color
+- - [ ] PicoSystem
+- - [ ] Playdate
+- - [ ] Pre-OSX Mac?
+- - [ ] NES?
+SNES?
+Gameboy?
+That's probably insane, right?